tjthejuggler/JuggleHub/Notes/How_To_Annotate.md

     *   **Use Case:** Exclusively for capturing the **`led_on`** class.

 *   **Profile 3: "Intentional Blur" (For both `led_on` and `led_off`):**
-    *   **Goal:** To teach the model what motion blur looks like in a controlled, consistent way.
+    *   **Goal:** To teach the model what severe motion blur looks like in a controlled, consistent way.
+This is different from the minor blur encountered during high-FPS inference.
     *   **Settings:**
         1.  **Set Exposure:** Use a **slower**, fixed shutter speed (e.g., 16667µs or 1/60s).
         2.  **Set Gain:** Adjust gain to get a usable image brightness at this slower shutter.